-The EU Delegation to India, through EU-REI, is

-providing due support for the implementation of
+The EU Delegation to India, through EU-REI, is providing due support for the implementation of the RE Strategy and its Action Plan.

 Release of the Resource Efficiency Strategy (from left to right): Dr Tishyarakshit Chatterjee, former Secretary MoEFCC and InRP member; Mr Ratan P. Watal, Principal Advisor, NITI Aayog and Member Secretary to the Prime Minister's Economic Advisory Council; Mr Jigmet Thapa, Joint Secretary, MoEFCC; and Ms Henriette Faergemann, Counsellor, EU Delegation to India